- Choose which path is the best fit for your aspirations.

 Many universities and colleges have student support advisers based on campus dedicated to helping students with mental health difficulties.
 This help is not limited to people with a diagnosed condition – it is available to all students who would like some support to cope with any aspect of life.
 Mental health advisers can explain the different support services available, and discussing your particular needs or concerns will help them decide the best support for your needs.

-You do not have to wait until you arrive at university or college to make contact with the mental health adviser – in fact, it is a good idea to do this when you have been offered a place on the course so they can ensure you're fully supported and feel confident when you arrive.
+You don't have to wait until you arrive at university or college to make contact with the mental health adviser – in fact, it is a good idea to do this when you have been offered a place on the course so they can make sure you're fully supported and feel confident when you arrive.

 Most universities and colleges provide students with access to counselling.
-Student services, or the students' union (or other student body) will be able to provide you with more information about what's available – make sure you check the university or college website too.
+Student services, or the students' union (or other student body) will be able to give you more info about what's available – make sure you check the university or college website too.

 Mentoring and buddy networks

-Some course providers operate peer and staff mentoring schemes to help new students make the successful transition to university and settle in.
+Some unis and colleges have peer and staff mentoring schemes to help students make the successful transition to university and settle in.
 Some are specifically trained to help support estranged students and care leavers, and will make sure you can access the services and information you may need.
 Often, mentoring or ‘buddying’ takes place online, and this is sometimes available before the start of your course to support your transition to higher education.
 Check with the university or college to see if they offer this.

 If your personal circumstances have adversely affected your exam performance, or caused you to be absent from an assessment through no fault of your own, your school or college may apply to the examination board for Special Consideration.
 They will consider your circumstances and, if appropriate, apply a small adjustment (up to 5%) to your overall mark for that component.